 Animal foods are generally higher in calories and nutrients, so it’s no surprise that’s where the majority of calories came from in early human development.
 Since the modern trend is to reduce the consumption of animal foods, people are consuming fewer nutrients.

-Cavemen didn’t have to worry about hazardous chemicals being sprayed on their food.
-Organic foods are higher in many nutrients, and are lower in pesticides.
+There is pesticides.
 This is despite sometimes being contaminated anyway.
 It should be mentioned that many studies show organic foods are not higher in nutrients.
 However, that’s going by the USDA definition of organic – not “organic” that you would find in your back yard.
 Fresh fruits and vegetables grown at home in well fertilized soil are going to be higher in nutrients than USDA organic versions.

 Plants treated with pesticides are also lower in phenolics than organic ones.
 This is because polyphenols are produced as a defense against bugs and pathogens.
 When there is no reason to defend themselves, the plant stops producing polyphenols.